 The relative income poverty rate is defined as the percentage of people whose income falls below a poverty line set at half the median household income of the total population.
 The median household income is the level that falls exactly in the middle of all household incomes.

-OECD data reveals that none of the Nordic countries have made significant progress in reducing the relative income poverty rate over the past decades.
-The latest data indicates that relative income poverty is most prevalent in Sweden and Norway, at above 8%.
+OECD data reveals that no Nordic country has made significant progress in reducing the relative income poverty rate over the past decades.
+The latest data indicates that relative income poverty is most prevalent in Sweden and Norway, both at above 8%.
 Iceland has the lowest share, although the most recent data is from 2017.
 Nevertheless, relative income poverty is less prevalent in the Nordic countries compared to other industrialized nations, with an average of 1 in 10 people living in OECD countries considered poor according to this definition.

 Measuring poverty based solely on a person’s or household’s income can risk overlooking other factors contributing to poverty.
 The European statistical agency, Eurostat, publishes data for a measure of multidimensional poverty that covers people who are:

 - at risk of poverty

 - living in a household with a very low work intensity

 Data for multidimensional poverty, as defined above, shows that multidimensional poverty rates in most Nordic countries have also remained relatively stable over the last decades.